College for Women | Henrietta Schmoll School of Health

 St. Kate’s major in pre-occupational therapy prepares you for further graduate study in the field.
 This degree program allows you to earn credit toward your Master of Arts in Occupational Therapy while completing your bachelor’s degree.

-Upon completion of both degrees, students will proficient in:
+Upon completion of both degrees, students will be proficient in

 - leadership and collaboration